Jersey City Museum: Centre Pompidou x Jersey City

 In June 2021, the city announced that the Pathside building would be renovated for use as a satellite of the Centre Pompidou in Paris, known as Centre Pompidou x Jersey City.
 Under a five-year extendable contract, the renovated Pathside would house an exhibition of artworks from Centre Pompidou, following closure of the Paris museum for a three-year renovation.
-Renovation costs are estimated to be $30 million on top of the $9 million purchase price and would be largely funded by the state.
+Renovation costs were estimated to be $30 million on top of the $9 million purchase price and would be largely funded by the state.
 An opening in early 2024 was scheduled, with works of the 20th and 21st centuries drawn from Pompidou's 120,000-piece collection.
 This was later postponed to 2026.
 New Jersey Republican Senator Michael Testa accused the project of excess, waste, and potential pay-to-play, and requested an audit by the state.
 As of November 2023, expected operating costs had not been made public.
 The New Jersey Economic Development Authority, which had earmarked $34 million for the project, said it would not release the funds until yearly operating expenses were clarified.

 In June 2024, the state withdrew financial support for the project, calling it no longer viable.
-That September, Jersey City mayor Steven Fulop announced an alternative location in a high-rise development in Journal Square, though this was opposed by councilman James Solomon.
+That September, Jersey City mayor Steven Fulop announced an alternative location at the Artwalk Towers high-rise development in Journal Square, though this was opposed by then-councilman James Solomon.
 Nonetheless, the Jersey City City Council voted to relocate the Centre Pompidou satellite location to 808 Pavonia Avenue later that month.
+After becoming mayor, Solomon announced in February 2026 that plans for the Centre Pompidou satellite in Jersey City had been abandoned.
+Instead, the site would become affordable housing.